minio/docs/source/administration/monitoring/publish-events-to-webhook.rst

 - Replace ``EVENTS`` with a comma-separated list of :ref:`events
   <mc-event-supported-events>` for which MinIO triggers notifications.

-Use :mc-cmd:`mc event list` to view all configured bucket events for a given notification target:
+Use :mc:`mc event list` to view all configured bucket events for a given notification target:

 .. code-block:: shell